jvcangussu/jvcangussu/README.md

 ###

-My main focus is front-end development, especially using modern frameworks like React and Next.js to build dynamic, responsive, and scalable web applications.
-I have strong experience working with JavaScript, TypeScript, and JSX, and I apply best practices in UI/UX design to deliver intuitive user interfaces.
+<p>My main focus is front-end development, especially using modern frameworks like React and Next.js to build dynamic, responsive, and scalable web applications.
+I have strong experience working with JavaScript, TypeScript, and JSX, and I apply best practices in UI/UX design to deliver intuitive user interfaces.</p>
-I also have hands-on experience with mobile development, using React Native and Kotlin to create cross-platform applications.
-This includes working with CRUD operations, RESTful APIs, and integrating features such as geolocation and real-time maps.
+<p>I also have hands-on experience with mobile development, using React Native and Kotlin to create cross-platform applications.
+This includes working with CRUD operations, RESTful APIs, and integrating features such as geolocation and real-time maps.</p>
-My academic background in Computer Science at UESB has given me a solid understanding of software architecture, data modeling, and clean code principles.
-I'm comfortable working with relational databases like MySQL and PostgreSQL, and I'm skilled in integrating them into full-stack applications.
+<p>My academic background in Computer Science at UESB has given me a solid understanding of software architecture, data modeling, and clean code principles.
+I'm comfortable working with relational databases like MySQL and PostgreSQL, and I'm skilled in integrating them into full-stack applications.</p>
-I’m also experienced in agile methodologies like Scrum and Kanban, version control using Git and GitHub, and applying tools like Figma for interface prototyping.
+<p>I’m also experienced in agile methodologies like Scrum and Kanban, version control using Git and GitHub, and applying tools like Figma for interface prototyping.</p>
-I enjoy solving real-world problems through technology, collaborating with teams, and delivering high-quality solutions that combine usability, performance, and maintainability.
+<p>I enjoy solving real-world problems through technology, collaborating with teams, and delivering high-quality solutions that combine usability, performance, and maintainability.</p>

 ###